 As an alternative to more expansive reshaping of the channel envisioned by the prior alternative, in the reach from Main St. to 20th Ave. one viable alternative to add stability while staying within the constrained footprint, is completing a more traditional ditch cleaning repair.
-This would involve tree and woody vegetation removal from channel banks, establishing an access corridor for maintenance, minor re-shaping of the banks back to their originally constructed cross section, removal of sediment to the ACSIC profile, and seeding the banks and access corridor with deep-rooted grass vegetation.
+This would involve tree and woody vegetation removal from channel banks, establishing an access corridor for maintenance, removal of sediment to the ACSIC profile, and seeding the banks and access corridor with deeprooted grass vegetation.
+There are some isolated eroded areas where the banks have become too steep to be stable even with vegetation establishment.
+In these locations, resloping and or placement of sheet piling will be required prior to seeding to reduce the likelihood of a slope failure.
 The modeling shows channel velocities in this area as approximately 2-5 fps.
 With the appropriate seed mix, such a repair should provide reasonably stable channel banks when seeded down to the normal water level of the ditch, and given time to establish deep rooted grassed vegetation on the banks.
 The extents of the channel repair are shown in Appendix B Sheets 3-4.
 Model output results are not presented for this alternative as the hydraulic change between existing and proposed conditions is minor.